0x9simon/slaysybil/README.md

 Mainly in doc/overallResults directory, there are some aggregted statistics as to bulk donations, bulk transfers, behavior and atg.
 The final overall statistics is also included.

-We have also uploaded the code to collect data, conduct feature engineering, compute risk score and Sybil clusters, and generate visualizations.
+# In the Future

+(1) Due to time limit, some of the algorithms used in this work is not state-of-art.
+We can have more deep studies.
 We keep on building an anti-sybil system.

-Look forward to collaborating with data scientists from Gitcoin community in Sybil hunting.
+(2)  Look forward to collaborating with data scientists from Gitcoin community in Sybil hunting.
+And it would be very grateful if we can access Gitcoin exclusive data , e.g. ip, wifi, user behavior on Gitcoin etc.